bearsunday/bearsunday.github.io/manuals/1.0/en/resource_param.md

         $iceCreamId // 1 or 2
 ```

-The above will raise a `NotBackedEnumException` if anything other than 1 or 2 is passed.
+In the above case, if anything other than 1 or 2 is passed, a `ParameterInvalidEnumException` will be raised.

 ## Web context binding